5 common car problems you can fix at home

 - How can you fix faulty spark plugs?

-Do you ever hear your car make a weird noise and wish you knew what it was?
+Do you ever hear your car make a weird noise?
+Wish you knew what it was?
 What about a time when your car didn’t feel quite right?
-Have you ever wished you just had that little bit of extra knowledge about cars so you could know what was wrong without having to take it to a garage?
+Have you ever wished you just had that little bit of extra knowledge about common car faults so you could know what was wrong without having to take it to a garage?

 Well, cringe at your lack of car knowledge no longer.
-In this article, we look at some of the common problems people have with their cars and the best way to fix them.
+In this article, we look at some of the common car problems people have and the best way to fix them.

 Everyone should be able to fix a flat tyre and the chances are you do know how to fix this common car problem.
 However, it’s always good to refresh your memory.
 Fixing a flat tyre is pretty easy, and here’s how you do it;